Do you manage your money or you let money manage you?

 Always check your account balance and know when direct debits or standing orders payment dates.

 If you buy things in shops(point of sale transactions ) with your debit card beware that some shops delay showing transactions on your account which might make you think that you have money in your account.

 1. Make a list of all your debts and how much to owe, this will help you to see how far you are on paying off your debts.

 When you make a payment reduce the amount you owe on this list.

-2. Create a debt due date calendar and set a reminder on your mobile phone a day before.
+2. Create a debt payment calendar and set a reminder on your mobile phone a day before each payment.

 This will help you to pay your debts in time and to avoid any late payment charges.

 3. Try not to skip any debt payments as this will increase your debt.